ahill187/DeepBayes/README.md

 ### Plots

 You can view the plots in the plotting directory specified previously.
-The number in the plot title indicates the iteration, i.e.

-k = 0 is the initial iteration, after training the DNN on the training data<br>
-k = 1 is the first Bayes iteration<br>
-...<br>
-k = 30 is the last Bayes iteration in the default data

-#### Combined Plots

-These plots show the unfolded training data, unfolded testing data, and the prediction from the model.
+> Combined Plots: these plots show the unfolded training data, unfolded testing data, and the prediction.

-#### Training Plots

-These plots show the smeared training data, the unfolded training data, and the prediction from the model.
+> Training Plots: these plots are to verify how well the initial model performed on the training data, and to monitor how the predictions change with the reweighting.
+They show the smeared training data, the unfolded training data, and the prediction for the training data.

-#### Testing Plots

-These plots show the smeared testing data, the unfolded testing data, and the prediction from the model.
+> Testing Plots: these plots show how well the model is performing on new data.
+They show the smeared testing data, the unfolded testing data, and the prediction for the testing data.

-#### Score

-The Score.png plot shows the loss for each iteration.
-Lower loss means the algorithm is improving.
+> Score: the Score.png plot shows the loss for each iteration.